anpham6/android-docs/source/methods/squared.rst

   Writes the system name of the currently installed non-UI framework.

-  :param string? projectId: Targets a project that is not the default project
+  :param string projectId: Targets a project that is not the default project
   :returns: Framework defined :alt:`(UI)` or system name
   :rtype: string